zhou-dong/zhou-dong.github.io/_posts/machine-learning/troy/2015-12-15-prepare_computer_vision.md

 ### Image and video compress

+- sampleing: choose or delete pixels
+- quantization: quantize the pixels

 For those interested, the slides presented in the videos for this module can be downloaded here: